Top 10 Activities For Kids In Christchurch

 If you prefer your animals slightly more exotic, then head to Orana Wildlife Park in the peaceful Mcleans Island area.
 Over 80 hectares, visitors can see animals close up thanks to the zoo's open range style.
 You can watch the animals being fed or, for a little extra money, feed a lemur or a tiger yourself or even ride among the lions.

 Location: Mcleans Island Road.
 10. Christchurch Gondola

 No visit to Christchurch is complete with having done at least one of these iconic activities.
 For the best views, head to the Christchurch Gondola which takes you 800 metres up.
-At the top, you can explore walking tracks or visit the museum, which explores the region’s history.
+At the top, you can explore walking tracks and enjoy the Time Tunnel Ride, which explores the region's history.
 Combination tickets are available for these attractions offering great value for money for families who want to try more than one.

 Location: Bridle Path Road

 Apart from these big attractions, Christchurch also has plenty of other activities for kids, including parks, beaches, family friendly cafes and a host of playgrounds.
 So, whether you are staying for a weekend or a week, you will find plenty to keep you occupied.